 Understanding Your Cholesterol Report

-A fasting lipid profile is a blood test that measures the amount of cholesterol and fats called triglycerides in the blood.
-These measurements give the doctor a quick snapshot of what's going on in your arteries.
+A lipid profile is a blood test that measures the amount of cholesterol and fats called triglycerides in the blood.
+These measurements give the doctor a quick snapshot of what's going on in your blood.
 Cholesterol and triglycerides in the blood can clog arteries, making you more likely to develop heart disease.
 Thus, these tests can help predict your risk of heart disease and allow you to make early lifestyle changes that lower cholesterol and triglycerides.

 How to Read Your Lipid Panel

 A report typically contains the following items, in this order: